sparrowcode/DiffableKit/Readme.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate `SPDiffable` into your project manually.
+If you prefer not to use any of dependency managers, you can integrate manually.
 Put `Sources/SPDiffable` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 ## Usage